 These days everyone is focused on being healthier.
 We’re spending much more time at home, so it only makes sense you want a healthier home.
 Did you know that replacing carpets with hard flooring is one of the best ways to improve the health of your home?

 Remember those chips you ate while binging Netflix last Friday?
-They’re in the carpet.
+They’re on the carpet.

 Wasn’t it so much fun picking apples last fall?
-The dirt particles you carried home from the orchard are still in your carpet.
+The dirt particles you carried home from the orchard are still on your carpet.
 The dirt lasts longer in the carpet than the apples.

 But you can’t really blame the carpet for being gross.
 You’re the one that brings everything into your house.
 The carpet just catches it.
 And holds on tight.